 I saw a status from a fellow photographer on Facebook that said something like “what do you photograph when you’re doing it just for you?”
 And Skye answered, “Even my paid work is for me.” (clearly, I’m stalking the woman).

 Finding her website and soaking in all of the materials she had to offer made me certain of the things I needed to do to change the face of my business:

 - Stop taking photos just to pay the bills.

 - Stop shooting things that aren’t in my heart to shoot.

 - Decide once and for all on my style.
 Admire others, yes…copy them?
 No way.

 - Pose more.
 I bought the posing guide and if you are wondering why you’d pay for that instead of just ripping out magazine pages, just know this: there’s a big difference.
 Back when I was haphazard, I took pride in being the anti-posed photographer.
-And from the posing guide and workshop workbook, I learned that you can pose without being static and looking like posing.
-You can use poses as a foundation to build on for beautiful, calculated and precise portraits that look exactly how you wanted them to look.
+And then, I learned that you can pose without being static and looking like posing.
+You can use poses as a foundation to build on for beautiful, calculated and precise portraits that look exactly how I wanted them to look.